When the Heat Becomes the Hazard

 CTA Image

-Constellation Training provides first aid training throughout the UK.
-Our courses are FAIB-accredited and cover emergency response to heat-related illness as part of wider first aid training.
-If you or your organisation want to be better prepared, you can find out more about our programmes on our website.
+Constellation Training delivers FAIB-accredited first aid courses throughout the UK, covering emergency response to heat-related illness as part of wider first aid training.

 View our courses